web-auth/doc/the-webauthn-server/the-hard-way/README.md

 $extensionOutputCheckerHandler = new ExtensionOutputCheckerHandler();
 ```

-You can add as many extension checker as you want.
+You can add as many extension checkers as you want.
 Each extension checker must implement `Webauthn\AuthenticationExtensions\ExtensionOutputChecker` and throw a `Webauthn\AuthenticationExtensions\ExtensionOutputError` in case of an error.

 ## Authenticator Attestation Response Validator